 What to Eat in Clementi: The Westies Choice

 Immerse yourself in nature, and let’s indulge our tastebuds on what to eat in Clementi.
-No wonder why people who love nature and photography love this place.
+No wonder people who love nature and photography love this place.
 This place has so many to offer.
 And I know that you will get hungry while you enjoy the view.
-So I am sharing with you the Westies’ choice on what to eat in Clementi.
+So, I am sharing the Westies’ choice of what to eat in Clementi.

 Getting to know Clementi

-Clementi is one of the oldest residential towns in the west region of Singapore.
-From swampland to a now thriving new town that started in 1975.
-The steel beam railway bridge crossing Sungei Ulu Pandan is an iconic landmark that was once part of the Jurong KTMB Railway Line.
+Clementi is one of the oldest residential towns in the Western region of Singapore, from swampland to a now thriving new town that started in 1975.
+The steel beam railway bridge crossing Sungei Ulu Pandan is an iconic landmark once part of the Jurong KTMB Railway Line.
 They transport products and raw materials between Jurong and Malaysia.

 Clementi New Town is the primary residential district in Clementi.
 Consisting of any landed properties, it forms Clementi’s identity and residents.
 They serviced the Clementi MRT East-West line station (EW23).

-The Locals love the Western Residential Area’s traditional way of life.
-From the wet market, hawker centres to the small tram that loops around the Clementi MRT station.
+The Locals love the Western Residential Area’s traditional way of life, from the wet market to hawker centres to the small tram that loops around the Clementi MRT station.

-Uncle Mee is previously known as Jurong Wanton Noodles.
-They changed their name, but the quality of the food is still excellent.
-In what to eat in Clementi, they are recognised for their Char siew and chicken feet, You can find it in #4 Ayer Rajah Food Centre West Coast drive Clementi, Singapore.
+Uncle Mee was previously known as Jurong Wanton Noodles.
+They changed their name, but the food quality is still excellent.
+In what to eat in Clementi, they are recognised for their Char siew and chicken feet.
+You can find it in #4 Ayer Rajah Food Centre West Coast Drive Clementi, Singapore.

 One of Uncle Mee’s famous dishes is their Wanton Mee.
 First, they coated the noodles with the tasty sauce they made using black and chilli sauce, serving wanton noodles—then topping it with some vegetables and char siew to complete the dish.
-Their char siew slices are thick and flavourful, and they also gave out a significant part.
+Their char siew slices are thick and flavourful, giving out a significant part.
 In what to eat in Clementi, Uncle Noodle Wanton Mee is not complete without a bowl of Dumpling Soup.
-They make their dumpling with soft skin, and the meat is flavourful; every bite is worth it.
+They make their dumplings with soft skin, and the meat is flavourful; every bite is worth it.

 Apple Braised Pork Belly

-It is easier to enjoy as you would not need to cut a slice or chunk of the pork.
+It is easier to enjoy as you do not need to cut a slice or chunk of the pork.
 As for the rice, they only use premium Japanese koshihikari rice.
-They also add strips of popiah skin that adds a nice crispiness to the dish.
-And to help neutralise the rich flavour of the pork belly, they add up black fungus and carrots.
+They also add strips of popiah skin that add a nice crispiness to the dish.
+They add black fungus and carrots to help neutralise the pork belly’s rich flavour.
 Lastly, they add an onsen egg that gives you a richer and creamy taste.

 In what to eat in Clementi, it is no wonder why people like this place!
 You can visit them at Ayer Rajah Hawker Centre, 503 West Coast Drive, #01-80, Singapore.